hanxiaomax/Learncpp_CN/docs/7-10-Break-and-continue.md

 Our stance is that early returns are more helpful than harmful, but we recognize that there is a bit of art to the practice.

-Best practice
+!!! success "最佳实践"

 	Use early returns when they simplify your function’s logic.